-To address this long-standing issue, \citet{1984_srinivasan} proposed a phase-shifting profilometry (PSP) method in which N phase shifted sinusoidal fringes ($N \geqslant 3$) are successively projected onto the reference and the deformed planes, the latter resulting from the presence of the object.
-By performing algebraic operations on the $N$ phase-shifted images allows for the determination of $\Phi^{ref}(x,y)$, $\Phi(x,y)$ and consequently $\Delta \phi(x,y)$.
-This time, the authors reported a high resolution of the surface profile for a diffuse solid and demonstrated the ability of the method to handle steep slopes.
-Since then, a large number of studies greatly extended the accuracy and robustness of the PSP method, as illustrated by the review by \citet{2018_zuo}.
-In order to accurately estimate small deformations on solids, \citet{2010_ri} developed a slightly different method, that they called the Sampling Moiré (SM).
-This method is a single-shot phase analysis that relies on a different image processing approach known as down-sampling and intensity interpolation.
-The authors reported accurate measurements of small displacements on loaded steel beams, with average error of a few micrometers only.
-Finally, a recent spatiotemporal phase-shifting profilometry (ST-PSP) method has been developed by \citet{2019_ri}, where these authors combine both the PSP and SM algorithms.
-This hybrid approach takes advantage of the strengths of each technique - such as a reduced sensitivity to noise, intensity saturation, projection non-linearity, etc.), enabling highly accurate and robust measurements of complex 3D solid shapes with pronounced surface gradients.
-Figure \ref{fig_principe_STPSP} illustrates the principle of the ST-PSP method coupled with an unwrapping algorithm \cite{2002_Herraez} and a phase-to-height relation \cite{2009_maurel} in order to reconstruct the three-dimensional height map of a spherical object.
+To address this long-standing challenge, \citet{1984_srinivasan} introduced the phase shifting profilometry (PSP) method, in which $N$ phase-shifted sinusoidal fringes ($N \geqslant 3$) are projected onto both the reference and the deformed planes, the latter resulting from the presence of the object.
+By performing algebraic operations on the $N$ phase-shifted images, one can determine $\phi^{ref}(x,y)$, $\phi(x,y)$, and consequently $\Delta \phi(x,y)$.
+In their study, the authors demonstrated that this approach enables high-resolution surface profiling of solid objects and is capable of handling steep slopes.
+Since then, numerous studies have significantly enhanced the accuracy and robustness of the PSP method, as highlighted in the review by \citet{2018_zuo}.

+To further refine the detection of small deformations in solids, \citet{2010_ri} developed a variant of this approach, called the Sampling Moiré (SM) method.
+This method, based on single-shot phase analysis, uses a different image processing technique involving down-sampling and intensity interpolation.
+The authors reported highly precise measurements of small displacements in loaded steel beams, achieving an average error of only a few micrometers.
+More recently, \citet{2019_ri} introduced a spatio-temporal phase shifting profilometry (ST-PSP) method, combining both PSP and SM algorithms.
+This hybrid approach takes advantage of the strengths of each technique - such as a reduced sensitivity to noise, intensity saturation effects, and projection non-linearity - enabling highly accurate and robust three dimensional reconstructions of complex solid surfaces with significant variations in slope.
+Figure \ref{fig_principe_STPSP} illustrates the ST-PSP principle, combined with an unwrapping algorithm \cite{2002_Herraez} and a phase-to-height conversion \cite{2009_maurel}, to reconstruct the three dimensional height map of a spherical object.
 In this example, $N=3$ images were used, with a phase shift of $2\pi/3$ between consecutive projected gratings, as shown in the left column of the figure.